Vary your protein routine.

 What foods are in the Protein Foods Group?

-All foods made from seafood; meat, poultry, and eggs; beans, peas, and lentils; and nuts, seeds, and soy products.
+Protein Foods include all foods made from seafood; meat, poultry, and eggs; beans, peas, lentils; and nuts, seeds, and soy products.
 Beans, peas, and lentils are also part of the Vegetable Group.
-For more information on beans, peas, and lentils see Beans, Peas, and Lentils are Unique Foods.
+To learn more, visit the Beans, Peas, and Lentils page.

 Eat a variety of protein foods to get more of the nutrients your body needs.
 Meat and poultry choices should be lean or low-fat, like 93% lean ground beef, pork loin, and skinless chicken breasts.
 Choose seafood options that are higher in healthy fatty acids (called omega-3s) and lower in methylmercury, such as salmon, anchovies, and trout.

 More about the Protein Foods Group

 The table below lists amounts that count as 1 ounce-equivalent in the Protein Foods Group towards your daily recommended amount.
-Note: Click on the top row to expand the table.
-If you are on a mobile device, you may need to turn your phone to see the full table.
+Note: Click on the title row to expand the table.
+If you are on a mobile device, you may need to turn it to see the full table.

 *These are general recommendations by age.
 Find the right amount for you by getting your MyPlate Plan.